amrutprabhu/amrutprabhu.github.io/data/blog/2022/spring-boot-websockets-stomp-notifications.md

 ## Creating an Application

-let’s go to [https://start.spring.io](https://start.spring.io) and create a spring boot application with the following dependency
+Let’s go to [https://start.spring.io](https://start.spring.io) and create a spring boot application with the following dependency

 - Spring Boot Starter Websockets

 Now, we would be using an embedded message broker.
-It will be an in-memory broker providing us with WebSocket capabilities. let’s add certain destinations to the broker.
+It will be an in-memory broker providing us with WebSocket capabilities.
+Let’s add certain destinations to the broker.
 These destinations refer to the paths on which messages will be sent.

 ```java
 @Configuration